 An investment in the common stock of any company involves a degree of risk.
-Investors should consider carefully the risks and uncertainties described in the Company's transition report on Form 10-K filed with the SEC, and those other risks described elsewhere in this report, before deciding whether to purchase our common stock.
+Investors should consider carefully the risks and uncertainties described in the Company's transition report on Form 10-K filed with the SEC, as well as the risks subsequently disclosed in our reports filed with the SEC, before deciding whether to purchase our common stock.
 Additional risks and uncertainties not currently known to us or that we currently deem immaterial may also become important factors that may harm the Company's business, financial condition, and results of operations.
 The occurrence of risk factors could harm the Company's business, financial condition, and results of operations.
 The trading price of the Company's common stock could decline due to any of these risks and uncertainties, and stockholders may lose part or all of their investment.

-The following material changes in the risk factors previously disclosed in the Company's transition report on form 10-K for the period September 25, 2014 to December 31, 2014.
+There have been no material changes in the risk factors described in the Company's transition report on form 10-K for the period September 25, 2014 to December 31, 2014 or otherwise subsequently disclosed in our reports filed with the SEC.